 White Paper

-We are deeply concerned both about intrusions inside the Indian border (such as the Line of actual control) and entry of foreign terrorist groups into India.
+We want peace through strength, not through weakness or by seeking alliances with (currently) stronger powers; alliances that reduce our independence to think and to speak our mind.
+We are deeply concerned both intrusions inside the Indian border (such as the Line of actual control) supported by Pakistan and the entry of foreign terrorist groups into India.
+We understand that the line between formal government controlled violence and violence perpetrated in the name of religion is no longer easy to distinguish.

 We are also concerned about the rapidly changing strategic environment across the globe as China emerges as a major power.
+We fully support the rise of China into economic strength, but are concerned with its increasing belligerence and continued suppression of freedom within its borders.

-We will therefore commission a comprehensive White Paper on defence to review our defence status to prepare ourselves for the challenges of the future.
+In addition, rogue states with undemocratic dictatorial regimes are expanding their reach into nuclear technology, threatening the lives of peace-loving peoples across the world.
+Emerging threats including modern asymmetric warfare such as cyberwarfare, bioterrorism, and other non-traditional warfare.
+The response to all this must be comprehensive, not piecemeal.
+To analyse and form a comprehensive view on such issues we will commission a comprehensive White Paper on defence to help prepare India for the security challenges of the future.

+Resources for our servicemen and intelligence agencies

+We pledge to our servicemen and women, and intelligence agencies the authority and resources they need to protect the nation and defend India’s territory and freedom.
+Defence is the primary function of the state.
+All other funding can wait, but defence funding cannot.

-Restoring the pride of our defence forces
+Enhancing pride in our defence forces and intelligence agencies

-The defence profession should not be treated like any other sector.
-There is deep honour in serving the defence force.
-To demonstrate its respect to defence personnel, the government will significantly increase defence funding to attract and retain high quality personnel and provide them with appropriate weapons and technology.
-To the extent possible, some of the principles of new public management that apply to the new civil services will be introduced in the defence force.
+The defence profession is not like any other.
+There is deep honour in serving the defence force, being part of the fortress behind which freedom can flourish.
+To demonstrate our deep respect for our defence personnel, we will significantly increase funding to attract and retain high quality personnel and provide them with appropriate weapons and technology.
+At the same time, we need a lean and mean machine.
+The principles of new public management that will apply to the new civil service machine will be introduced in the defence force, as appropriate.

 It is ironical that a country blessed with young population has to face shortages in the officer cadre of our armed forces.
 While publicizing and educating our youth about the career opportunities in the armed forces, we will re-examine the entire process of induction, training and human resource development with special emphasis on post-retirement employment opportunities for personnel who are required to retire at a relatively young age.
 We will ensure that the pay scales and terms of service in the Armed Forces are attractive and encourage recruitment of high quality officers.

-Till the entire governance machinery is reformed and recalibrated, we will include a member from the armed forces in the pay commission.
+Till the entire machinery of government is restructured, reformed and recalibrated, we will include a member from the armed forces in the pay commission.
 Going forward, however, we would consider a separate pay system for the defence forces (delinked entirely from the civil system) to to address and adequately compensate our armed forces for the hardship and personal sacrifices they make during war and peace.
 The commission would cover not only cadre review, emoluments but also questions about the minimum tenures as commanding officers of Battalions, Brigades, Divisions, Corps and Army Commands with equivalent service requirements for Navy and Air Force as conditions for promotion.